lathe/parendown-for-racket/README.md

   parendown-readtable-handler)
 ```

-This gives you the opportunity to use a syntax other than `#/` if you prefer.
+This gives you the opportunity to use a syntax other than `#/` or `/` if you prefer.

 In certain circumstances, it's inconvenient to change the reader.
 Most of the advantages of Parendown are also available in the form of the `pd` syntax transformer: